grafana/grafana/docs/sources/panels/visualizations/time-series/_index.md

 For Time series panel examples, refer to the Grafana Play dashboard [New Features in v7.4](https://play.grafana.org/d/nP8rcffGk/new-features-in-v7-4?orgId=1).

 > **Note:** You can migrate Graph panel visualizations to Time series visualizations.
-To migrate, on the Panel tab, click **Time series** visualization.
+To migrate, open the panel and then select the  **Time series** visualization.
 Grafana transfers all applicable settings.
-(While in beta, migration is still being refined.
-It will get better as time goes on!)

 ## Common time series options